 ROBERT HILLIKER, LCSW-S, LCDC

-Robert lives in Houston with his wife, Maria, and their daughters, Anna, Carmela and Mary.
+Robert lives in Houston with his wife, Maria, and their daughters, Anna, Carmela, Mary and Emilia.

 Robert serves on the Board of Directors for the Houston Group Psychotherapy Society as the Co-Chair of Development.
 He also serves on the Center for Psychoanalytic Studies Alumni Committee as the Membership Co-Chair.